Our kennel rules are designed for the protection of our dogs and puppies as well as your own protection, so please read them carefully.

 2) Kennels are an important tool for a professional.
 Forget the old wive's tale that if you have a kennel you are a puppy mill.
 If you breed junk you are a puppy mill, even if you have one litter.
 Stud males unfortunately urinate all over to mark territory.
 A breeder who doesn't have a kennel either has to cage the stud or he will pee all over the house.
 Why do you think boy dogs get such a bad name?
 Because people keep them without neutering them and they are only doing what nature tells them to do (marking their territory).
 Neuter your male dog early and you most likely won't have a problem.

-3) We do not sell puppies to be used as breeders as a high standard, as not just any puppies should be bred.
-Our puppies are sold to be beloved house pets, therefore they are sold on a "limited" registry if sold through AKC.
-We breed for breed standard and personality.
+3) Our puppies are sold to be beloved house pets and we do breed with the goal of meeting breed standards and wonderful personalities.
 We do not guarantee our puppies to be of show quality.
 Only a small percent of all puppies born of any breed are truly show quality.

 6) Beware of people who offer stud service and don't breed their own dogs with lover boy.
 What do they care if Fido throws hereditary disorders?
 Remember, dogs too have diseases that can be passed on by bodily fluids!